-Workers can be employed in any sector in all regional and rural postcodes, while all Australian businesses in the agriculture sector are eligible to apply.
+PALM scheme approved employers can apply to recruit workers in any sector in all regional and rural postcodes, or in agriculture nationally.

 To participate in the scheme, employers must demonstrate that there are not enough Australians available to meet their workforce needs.
 Pacific and Timor-Leste workers, their communities and countries benefit greatly from the skills, experience and wages earned while workers are in Australia, and the PALM scheme is strongly supported by both workers and Australian employers.